 Julius C. served in the CBs during WWII.
 Click here to read an account of his service.
 Julius C. King.

 Aileen, JC and daughter, Pete, were regular visitors to the Oakes household.
 They were alway there for holidays.
 At Christmas their gift laden visits were especially anticipated by the Oakes children.
 Aileen was a lively aunt, enjoying jokes with the family.
 She loved to dance and would do so with Fred.
 JC was a quiet man but with a wry sense of humor which he shared with the boys.
 He kept his cars in pristine condition.
-It was a lucky person that got his cars when he bought a new one.
+It was a lucky person who got his cars when he bought a new one.
 Margie Oakes loved dearly her baby sister and they were lifelong friends.

 Helen married Malcolm "Tin" Antoine and they had four children, Deborah, Jan, Sandy and Brenda.
 They later divorced and she married Edward Cannizaro.